headslive/web/wiki/usingheads.md

 -------

 Insert the USB stick in your computer and figure out how to boot from it.
-You will be presented with a console interface telling you the credentials to login (luther:luther).
-From there on, as you login, a password will be generated for the root user, and you should take note of it if you plan to do anything as the root user.
-You can also login as root with that password and execute `passwd` to change it.
+You will be presented with an interface asking you to login (luther:luther).
+From there on, as you login, a password will be generated for the root user, and you should take note of it the first time you open a terminal window if you plan to do anything as the root user.
+You can also login as root (use `su`) with that password and execute `passwd` to change it.

-By logging in as the user `luther`, you can start a graphical interface by typing `startawesome`.
-From there on, you should find it easier to look around :)